Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 - Create new Template with `transactions/createTemplate` using Admin Account.
 - Create NFT Receiver with `transaction/setupAccount` .
 - Create new Drop with `transactions/createDrop` using Admin Account.
-- Purchase Drop and send to any address with `transactions/purchaseDrop` using Admin Account.
+- Purchase NFT and send to any address with `transactions/purchaseDrop` using Admin Account.
+- Purchase NFT with flow and send to any address with `transactions/purchaseNFTWithFlow` using Admin Account and User Account.
 - Remove Drop `transactions/RemoveDrop.cdc` using Admin Account.
   You can also see the scripts in `transactions/scripts` to see how information can be read from the NowWhereContract.